 IBS Emergency Kit

-If you’re worried about changing clothes mid-festivities, try to wear something neutral on the bottom like blue jeans, slacks or leggings and bring something similar as your backup.
+If you’re worried about changing clothes mid-festivities, try to wear something neutral on the bottom like blue jeans, slacks or leggings.
+Try to bring something that looks similar to your backup.
 Odds are your pant-choice isn’t burned into anyone’s memory, so your costume change will likely go unnoticed.
 Remember to bring something to put spent clothes in.

 If you’re attending a more formal event, many community members have recommended adult briefs.
 These sneaky underclothes have not only saved patients from embarrassment but also stress-related symptoms, as they feel protected when wearing them.
-Try a pair out at home and see if they’re right for you (and your chosen outfit).
+Try a pair out at home and see if they’re right for you (and the outfit you want to wear).

-While it’s handy to have these tools at the ready, it can also bring relief to know you have a plan in place if things go awry.
-This can help reduce symptoms brought on by stress.
+While it’s handy to have these tools at the ready, it can also bring some relief to know you have a plan in place if things go awry.
+This can help prevent symptoms brought on by stress alone.

 If this arrangement isn’t possible, make a note of public washrooms on the way to and from your destination.
 This is handy if nerves cause symptoms on the way there, or you’re having symptoms on the way home.